tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 # DNS Service Parameter

-This document defines the `tls-supported-groups` SvcParamKey {{RFC9460}}, which specifies the endpoint's TLS supported group preferences, as a non-empty sequence of TLS NamedGroup codepoints in order of decreasing preference, with no duplicates.
+This document defines the `tls-supported-groups` SvcParamKey {{RFC9460}}, which specifies the endpoint's supported TLS named groups, as a non-empty sequence of TLS NamedGroup codepoints in order of decreasing preference, with no duplicates.
 This allows clients connecting to the endpoint to reduce the likelihood of needing a HelloRetryRequest.

 ## Format